 B.A.
 History, Yale University

 I analyze the role of science and expertise in environmental law and politics, and explore biotechnology and medicine from an ethical, legal and social perspective.
 I write about questions of biological resources, property rights, and the commons; the role of expert communities in governing institutions; the politics of risk assessment; food safety standards; climate change and geoengineering.
 To do this, I draw questions and methods primarily from the fields of science and technology studies (STS), bioethics, and law.
-I am involved in policy work at state, Federal and international scales.
+I am involved in policy work at state, Federal and international levels.

-I am an Associate Director of the Berkeley Science, Technology and Society Center and serve on the Governing Council of the Science and Democracy Network.
+I am Director of the Berkeley Science, Technology and Society Center and serve on the Governing Council of the Science and Democracy Network.
 I am also a former Greenwall Faculty Scholar in Bioethics.

 Here is more detail on current streams of research: